lrcfmd/Disorder-type-prediction/README.md

 # Disorder-type-prediction

-This repository contains the models to predict the disorder type of the compound (O-ordered, S-substitutional disorder, V-vacancies, M-mixed).
+This repository contains the models to predict the disorder type of a compound (O-ordered, S-substitutional disorder, V-vacancies, M-mixed).
 This is classification done with the latest disorder script on ICSD (in which there is MC calculation of entropy and only six orbit disorder types: O, S, V, SV, VP, SVP.
 See corresponding paper draft for details)

 Trained models are availible on the external hard drive